☀︎

 What is it?

-A (hopeful) new movement dedicated to a simple proposition—that our computing and technology products should respect us!
-That is, act in full support of our needs and wishes, while upholding the principles of freedom, privacy, and informed consent.
+A (hopeful) new movement dedicated to a simple proposition—that our technology products should respect us!
+That is, support our wishes and uphold the principles of freedom, privacy, and informed consent.

 Does that sound odd? 🤔 😅

 We bet it does.
-Unless an expert in computing (and its history), you’re unlikely to be aware how drastically the landscape has changed since the turn of the millennium.
-Fact is, in a little over two decades we’ve lost a significant amount of autonomy to technology companies, through leaps and steady attrition alike.
+Unless an expert in technology and its history, you’re unlikely to be aware how drastically the landscape has changed since the turn of the millennium.
+Fact is, in a little over two decades we’ve lost a significant amount of autonomy and agency to technology companies, through retreat and steady attrition alike.

-For its part, “Ethical Computing” is a term we’re applying to a platform of largely existing open hardware, FOSS software, and respectful services deployed in support of our goals.
+For its part, “Trustworthy Technology” is a term we’re applying to a platform of largely existing Open hardware, FOSS software, and respectful network services deployed in support of our goals.

 The FAQs